X01XX/forth-memory-management/README.md

 Within the limit of the maximum number of array items allocated at the same time, an infinite number of allocations, and deallocations, are possible.

-The files can be brought into gforth with the command: include example.fs
+The examples can be run with the commands:

+  gforth example.fs -e bye

+  gforth example2.fs -e bye

+  gforth example3.fs -e bye

 On deallocation, the first cell of an item is zeroed out, to make use problems apparent.